VILLA STEINER ENRICHMENT PROGRAM | SEMINAR 4

 Truth and responsibility in public and economic life

-This one-week seminar examines how truth, evidence, and responsibility shape politics, media, and economic institutions—and what sustains public trust under conditions of power, pluralism, and uncertainty.
+This one-week seminar for students examines how truth, knowledge, evidence, and judgment—and their interpretation—shape politics, media, and economic institutions, and what sustains public trust under conditions of power, pluralism, and uncertainty.

 Dates: 13–19 September 2026 · Vienna, Austria